 then read data that ultimately came from another frame.
 This might seem

-like a rather complex attack, but it’s worth defending against, so
+like a rather complex attack, but it has happened before, so modern

 techniques to prevent it.
 For example, Chromium can place the rasterizer